slaclab/Jitter-Forked-FACET2-Bmad-PyTao/README.md

 # For a tutorial on how to set up/use this code and navigate output data, refer to confluence page below:
 https://confluence.slac.stanford.edu/spaces/FACET/pages/582472555/Start-to-end+jitter+simulations+on+NERSC+Impact-T+Bmad

-_Below is from the un-forked directory_
+_The info below is from the original repo this was forked from:_

 # Typical installation